Overview – dermatitis is a general term that describes a common skin irritation

 - Varicose veins

-If it looks like you have varicose eczema, you may be provided with a mild compression sock and given and appointment for a simple test called a Doppler ultrasound.
-This test compares blood flow in your ankle with that in your arm to find out if there are blood flow problems in your lower leg.
-You might have to come back to have your Doppler test on another day or at another clinic but you should have this test within a few weeks of your first appointment.
+- Doppler ultrasound – this test compares blood flow in your ankle with that in your arm to find out if there are blood flow problems in your lower leg.
+This is because problems with the veins in your legs can often cause varicose eczema.
+You might have to come back to have your Doppler test on another day or at another clinic but you should have this test within 2 weeks of your first appointment

-Treatment – what treatment will I be offered for dermatitis?
+Treatment – what treatment will I be offered for dermatitis / varicose eczema?

 If you have any form of eczema, the most important thing is to keep your skin clean and well moisturised.
 Avoid soap and washing with hot water as this can dry the skin and cause irritation, use warm water.
 Use a moisturising soap substitute when washing, bathing and showering.

-After washing gently dry the skin avoiding excessive rubbing to reduce friction and irritation.
-Ensure the skin is fully dry before applying a moisturiser (also known as an emollient) paying particular attention to in between the toes.
-Applying the moisturiser in a downward motion not against the hair growth can help prevent irritation of the hair follicle from the moisturiser.
-Allow the moisturiser to soak in for a time before applying clothes or undergarments as this will help optimise absorption.
+After washing gently dry the skin, paying particular attention to the area between the toes.
+Avoid excessive rubbing to reduce friction and irritation.
+Ensure the skin is fully dry before applying a moisturiser (also known as an emollient).
+Applying the moisturiser in a downward motion, not against the hair growth, can help prevent irritation of the hair follicle.
+Allow the moisturiser to soak in for 20 minutes if possible before putting on clothes as this will help optimise absorption.

 Sometimes, your skin may need more than just a moisturiser.
 Your doctor or nurse may recommend a steroid ointment or cream to be applied to the areas of eczema.